-The ARMC has full and direct access to the internal auditors and the ARMC receives reports on all internal audits performed.
+The ARMC has full and direct access to the internal auditors and the ARMC receives reports on all internal audits performed (including a review on the Adequate Procedures of the Group).
 This is to establish an internal audit function which is independent of activities it audits.
 Significant findings and recommendations for improvement are highlighted to Management and the ARMC, with periodic follow-up of the implementation of action plans.
 The Management is responsible for ensuring that corrective actions were implemented accordingly.